You are in Beware the Wolves -> List of False Teachings

-There are two groups which advocate this false teaching: 1) so-called “materialists,” who also deny God and proclaim that this material world and this physical life are the only things we have – that when we die, that’s it, and 2) some so-called “Christian” churches, sects and denominations (e.g., 7th Day Adventists, Jehovah Witnesses).
+Two groups that advocate this false teaching: 1) “materialists,” who also deny God and proclaim that this material world and this physical life are the only things we have – that when we die, that’s it, and 2) some so-called “Christian” churches, sects and denominations (e.g., 7th Day Adventists, Jehovah Witnesses).

 The Bible emphatically disagrees with both of those viewpoints, and the Bible teachings on it are clear – you were created with an eternal soul/spirit, and it will continue forever.
 The only unknown is its eternal destination: heaven or hell.
 Scripture teaches that both the saved and the lost will be resurrected in immortal bodies!
-Scripture teaches that the spirit (still conscious) goes to be with the Lord at death for those who are saved, and for those who die in sin, their spirit (still conscious also) goes to a holding place, reserved for the day of judgment, after which they will be cast into hell for eternity.
+Scripture teaches that the spirit (still conscious) goes to be with the Lord at death for those who are saved (“absent from the body and to be at home with the Lord” – 2 Corinthians 5:8), and for those who die in sin, their spirit (still conscious also) goes to a holding place (“Sheol,” “Hades”), reserved for the Day of Judgment, after which they will be cast into hell for eternity.

 Our position is that sin is such an infinite evil that it will be justly followed by an endless punishment.
 Our annihilationist friends insist that they believe in eternal punishment but that this punishment is an eternal blotting out of existence, a cessation of being.
 They deny eternal suffering.
 Here the issue is drawn.
 Now, if the wicked can suffer punishment without being conscious of it, why cannot the righteous enjoy eternal happiness unconsciously?
 The one looks as consistent as the other.